InstrumentBox/Network/Sources/Web/Web.docc/2FA/Handle2FAChallenge.md

 final class My2FAHandler: TwoFactorAuthenticationHandler { }
 ```

-This protocol two required methods you need to implement.
+This protocol has two required methods you need to implement.
 The first one responds for checking a
 response if it requires 2FA.
 Let's say your server returns status code if 600 2FA is required.

 ```swift